Healthcare Training Institute - Quality Education since 1979

 In our first session together, I brought in a very small, non-threatening dog.
 I patted the dog and encouraged Katie to follow suit.
 At first she was terrified, and backed away.
 But as her anxiety disappeared, she began to pet the dog….
 As you can see, to treat this type of simple phobia, gradual exposure to the trigger can reduce the feelings of anxiety associated with it.

-On this track, we discussed three gradations of anxiety intensity, which were spontaneous anxiety; situational anxiety; and anticipatory anxiety.
+In this section, we discussed three gradations of anxiety intensity, which were spontaneous anxiety; situational anxiety; and anticipatory anxiety.

-On the next track, we will examine three aspects to keep in mind when diagnosing clients, which are diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse.
+In the next section, we will examine three aspects to keep in mind when diagnosing clients, which are diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse.